6 tips for approaching grant deadlines with grace

 Stay transparent.
 One snag in even the best grant offices is the lack of control over tight funder deadlines.
 So it never hurts to offer your colleagues some brief context when you do have last-minute requests.
 Ideally the rationale for your request has been memorialized in your organizational planning and your grants manual.
 Regardless, if you show a little empathy related to the turnaround, you will continue to shore up internal trust.

 These “steps” might come across as major undertakings.
-But in truth, you have two choices: tackle them well in advance, or try to accomplish them in the days before a grant deadline.
+But in truth, you have two choices: tackle them well in advance of your deadlines, or try to accomplish them in the days before a grant deadline.
 The former not only smooths the application process but almost always produces stronger proposals.
 Once you begin to make planning cyclical, your colleagues will know what to expect and understand that you have their best interests in mind.

 Want to learn more?